-There are demons of depression, discouragement, doubt, and many more evil spirits that affect us spiritually.
-In my last few articles, I show how a spiritual attack begins with desolation and then moves into an overwhelming depression.
+In my last few articles, I showed how spiritual attacks begin with a loss of God’s presence in a person’s life and then moves into an overwhelming depression.
 Now I want to talk about discouragement and doubt.
-It seems logical that doubt and discouragement would come next, but the methods that the devil uses to attack people don’t necessarily come in chronological order.
-It isn’t like you suffer each symptom separately for a determined amount of time, that isn’t the way it happens.
-You just slip into them without any real awareness.
-The devil is stealthy and attacks relentlessly.
-He wants to wear you down by destroying your confidence and creating an atmosphere of doubt and hopelessness.
-He does this by placing harmful thoughts in your mind.
+It seems logical that doubt and discouragement would come next, but the methods evil spirits use to attack people don’t necessarily come in chronological order.
+It isn’t like the person suffers each symptom separately for a determined amount of time.
+No, it doesn’t happen that way.
+It is more like they slip in and out of these afflictions without any real awareness.
+Demons know our vulnerabilities and use them against us.
+Then they expand the attacks to encompass a wide range of symptoms including depression, doubt, discouragement, fear, and many others.
+Evil spirits wear their victim down by attacking the person’s mind with discouraging thoughts and feelings of doubt, thus creating an atmosphere of hopelessness.

-Discouragement is a lack of confidence.
-It is a tactic the devil uses to oppress people and keep them from moving forward in life.
-He attacks the way a person sees themselves and also the way they believe others see them.
-These thoughts invade like soldiers invade an enemy’s camp.
-The soldiers here, represent demons, and their task is to annihilate you.
-There is a multitude of demons, and each one has a specialty.
-With discouragement, the devil or his demon’s whisper all kinds of destructive thoughts into a person’s mind: you’re useless, don’t bother, you can’t do it, you’ll never get that promotion, you’re not good enough, etcetera.
-These are just a few of the thoughts or phrases they use to attack you.
-These thoughts are constant, they never stop.
-You wake up with these negative thoughts in your head, they assault you all day long, and by the time you go to bed, you feel like a loser.
-And then you get up the next day, and it starts all over again.
-As these lies assault you, you begin believing them.
-The confidence you once had is now gone.
-You feel like you can’t accomplish anything, and you don’t even want to try.
-There is a sense of hopelessness, and now you begin to doubt everything and everyone, including yourself.
+Discouragement is a lack of confidence in oneself, and doubt is uncertainty in one’s ability to achieve something, which can be connected to fear.
+Both are tactics the devil uses to oppress people and keep them from moving forward in life.
+He attacks the way a person sees themselves and the way they believe others see them.
+These thoughts of discouragement invade like soldiers invade an enemy’s camp.
+The soldiers represent demons, and their task is to annihilate their prey.
+With discouragement, evil spirits whisper all kinds of destructive thoughts into a person’s mind; you’re useless, don’t bother, you can’t do it, you’ll never get that promotion, you’re not good enough, etcetera.
+These thoughts are constant and specific to that person’s weaknesses.
+They will wake up with negative thoughts that will haunt them throughout the day, and go to bed with them at night.
+It is a relentless attack on the mind aimed at destroying the person’s self-confidence, leading to doubt and hopelessness.

 “But my trust is in you, O Lord; I say, “You are my God.”
 In your hands is my destiny; rescue me from the clutches of my enemies and my persecutors.”Psalm 31:15-16